 Recognition of materials could be emphasized by using spectral images (see also chapter 2.3).
-However, properly made reflectance models for different materials are needed, and ready-made complete solutions do not exist.
+However, properly made reflectance models for different materials are needed, and readymade complete solutions do not exist.
 The reflectance model must be created and inputted into a software before the processing.
 Practically this means typing in some calculation formulas (for certain indices).

 Volume measurements provide so called cut and fill values of the fenced area (image 12).
-How the base is handled, can be adjusted in settings of the measurements, and also beforehand calculated or provided 3D base-models could be used as a reference.
+How the base is handled, can be adjusted in settings of the measurements, and also Data and material passports - Instrument_Mikkeli - 3D modelling tool for tracking the flows of onsite CDW- Mikkeli - 26 - beforehand calculated or provided 3D base-models could be used as a reference.
 Area calculations could be used for example to measure the coverage of certain materials (image 13).
 Pointing out the desired area is done manually.
 Also different kinds of other measures, such as heights and distances and elevation profiles can be provided.
 Furthermore, textual markings and notes etc. can be added too.
 An example of these is seen in image 14, which also provides an example of web-browser-based interface of the point cloud application.